KelvinPuyam/Real-time-object-detection/README.md

 # Real-time Object Detection

 Welcome to Real-time Object Detection!
-This project utilizes the power of machine learning to detect objects in real-time using a pre-trained SSD MobileNet V3 model.
+This project utilizes the power of machine learning to detect objects in real-time using SSD MobileNet V3.
 With this project, you can easily identify various objects, such as people, vehicles, animals, and more, directly from your webcam feed.

 <p align="center">
   <img src="gifs/crowd.gif" alt="Crowd">